Help students find a way through the complexity of atomic modelling

 Only 6% provided answers aligned with the full, rather than partial, scientific model

-It measured students’ conceptual understanding by assessing their understanding of key ideas, such as the meaning of the term orbital.
+It measured students’ conceptual understanding of electron clouds by assessing their understanding of key ideas, such as the meaning of the term orbital.
 It measured relational understanding through comparisons between the outdated Bohr model and more contemporary atomic theory.
 It assessed learners’ visual understanding by asking them to draw representations, such as graphs or diagrams, of key concepts.

 Three mental models